nlesc-sherlock/Sherlock/data_tools_integration.md

 Third Step
 ----------

 The goal of this team is to develop knowledge and techniques on assembling heterogeneous components into a large and effective system.
 For that we will explore a solution which allows us to to run third party tools as User Defined Functions we will use/explore SCAPE Tool-to-MapReduce Wrapper (ToMaR).
 It is developed at the university of Vienna and we met one of the authors at IEEE eScience Conference poster session.
-For more info you should read the [project description](https://github.com/openpreserve/ToMaR#about), but also the [installation and use](https://github.com/openpreserve/ToMaR#installation-and-use) section to know the pre-requesites before using it.
+For more info you should read the [project description](https://github.com/openpreserve/ToMaR#about), but also the [installation and use](https://github.com/openpreserve/ToMaR#installation-and-use) section to know the pre-requisites before using it.